If it's a record or a tape and I can play it - it's suitable.

 making the transfer.
 Take care to use high quality equipment.
 Any faults

-introduced at the transfer stage must be addressed later on and will be
+introduced at the transfer stage must be addressed later on and will add to the cost of restoration.
+Prevention is always better (and cheaper

 in the long run) than cure and applies to: Noisy or just plain bad quality